FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/CFTSSL/PKIENTITY.md

       <tr>
          <td>CERTIFICATES<br />
          </td>
          <td>A list of up to 100 certificate IDs.
 Each ID is a case-insensitive string with a maximum of 32 characters.
-There is no check other than syntax when you insert this parameter, so if you use an ID in the CERTIFICATES list that is the same as a PKIENTITY object ID <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> ignores this ID when loading CFTSSL properties.         </td>
+There is no check other than syntax when you insert this parameter, so if you use an ID in the CERTIFICATES list that is the same as a PKIENTITY object ID {{< TransferCFT/componentshortname  >}} ignores this ID when loading CFTSSL properties.         </td>
       </tr>
       <tr>
          <td><p>MODE</p>         </td>